Blueberryy/Anti-Speedrunner_System/README.md

 **Lux** - For fixing up Tak (Chaosxk)'s [code](https://forums.alliedmods.net/showpost.php?p=2561468&postcount=9) and helping me with some parts of the code.

-**NgBUCKWANGS** - For helping to fix the errors reported by Krufftys Killers [here](https://forums.alliedmods.net/showpost.php?p=2561615&postcount=23), and for the mapname.cfg code in his [ABM](https://forums.alliedmods.net/showthread.php?t=291562) plugin.
+**NgBUCKWANGS** - For helping to fix the errors reported by Krufftys Killers [here](https://forums.alliedmods.net/showpost.php?p=2561615&postcount=23) and for the mapname.cfg and convar switch code in his [ABM](https://forums.alliedmods.net/showthread.php?t=291562) plugin.

 **KasperH** - For the Hungarian phrase translations and reporting errors.